 Prednisolone for obstruction.
 Obstructive bronchitis in adults: treatment with traditional and folk remedies.
 Chronic obstructive bronchitis - treatment with non-drug methods

 Nowadays, people are exposed to a large number of adverse health factors.
-These are bad ecology, polluted air, smoking, viral infections.
+This is a bad environment, polluted air, smoking, viral infections.
 All these phenomena can become the culprits of such an extremely unpleasant disease as obstructive bronchitis in adults.
-Treatment of pathology should be started as early as possible.
-Indeed, otherwise, rather serious complications may develop.
+Treatment of pathology must begin as early as possible.
+Otherwise, quite serious complications may develop.

 Characteristics of the disease

-Initially, you should understand what constitutes obstructive bronchitis in adults.
+Initially, you should understand what obstructive bronchitis is in adults.
 What it is?
-This is a rather serious pathology.
+We are talking about a fairly serious pathology.
 It is characterized by progressive narrowing of the airways.
-This state, unfortunately, is practically irreversible.
-The disease is associated with various diseases occurring in the small airways.
-In addition, it is characterized by emphysema - a process that destroys the parenchyma of the lungs.
+This condition, unfortunately, is practically irreversible.
+The disease is associated with various diseases, occurring in the small airways.
+In addition, it is characterized by emphysema, a process that destroys the parenchyma of the lungs.

-Such phenomena provoke harmful substances, smoke, which the patient encounters on a daily basis.
-As a result, a person begins to develop an inflammatory response to such influences.
+Such phenomena provoke harmful substances, smoke that the patient encounters daily.
+As a result, a person begins to develop an inflammatory reaction to such influences.

-However, do not underestimate the healing recipes.
-Traditional medicine plays a very important role in the treatment of this ailment.
+However, witch doctors' recipes should not be underestimated.
+Traditional medicine plays a very important role in the treatment of this disease.
 There are cases when patients recovered using herbs, infusions and decoctions as medicines.

 Causes of the disease

-What leads to the development of such an ailment as obstructive bronchitis in adults?
-Symptoms and treatment, as well as factors provoking pathology, of course, deserve special attention, but you should not forget about the causes of the development of the disease, because, as you know, any disease is easier to prevent than to cure.
+What leads to the development of such a disease as obstructive bronchitis in adults?
+Symptoms and treatment, as well as factors that provoke pathology, of course, deserve special attention, but we should not forget about the causes of the development of the disease, because, as we know, it is easier to prevent any disease than to treat it.

-The pathology is characterized by a narrowing of the airways.
-As a result, the phlegm has no outlet.
+The pathology is characterized by narrowing of the airways.
+As a result, the phlegm has no way out.
 This condition often leads to the development of an inflammatory process in the lungs.

 The culprits of the disease are: